webdev23/phi/README.md

 # φ | php helper installer
-Shell script installer, updater, and dependency manager.
+Shell script installer, updater, dependency manager.

 Originally made to fast deploy and update shell scripts from a remote index.

 This is alpha quality software for aware peoples.

-At this stage, it suit perfectly my needs, feel free to participate if you see usefulness.
+Currently, it suit perfectly my needs, but feel free to participate or give a star if you see usefulness.

 It is tested in debian base, ubuntu, mint, raspbian.